 Potassium Supplementation – increases levels of potassium, an electrolyte that is important in all cells of the body.
 It comes in a powder formulation that can be mixed in wet food or capsules.

-Phosphate Binders – bind with the excess phosphorous circulating in the bloodstream and help the kidneys filter it into the urine.
+Phosphate Binders – bind with the excess phosphorous in the food so it won't be absorbed.
 It is most commonly in a powder formulation that can be mixed with wet food or sprinkled over dry food.

 It is important to have your cat’s kidney values monitored every 3 months until they are stabilized.
-At the first recheck appointment, we will check your cat’s blood pressure before doing anything else to get a more accurate measure.
+At the first recheck appointment, we will check your cat’s blood pressure if indicated.
 If needed, we will start your cat on medications to lower the blood pressure.
 Once stable, we recommend recheck bloodwork every 6 months to evaluate any change in therapy that is indicated.

-Renal Insufficiency is a condition that, when diagnosed early, can be easily managed at home.
+Renal Insufficiency is a condition that, when diagnosed early, can be managed by you at home.
 Treatment results in a slower progression of the disease and can add at least 1-2 years of quality life for you and your cat to enjoy!